Polylogarithms

 - $n$

-::Integer: the index into the series, $n=0,1,2,3,...,35$ (for larger $n$ usebernoulli(n,0.0))
+::Integer: the index into the series, $n=0,1,2,3,...,59$ (for larger $n$ usebernoulli(n,0.0))

-Odd values for $n>1$ are all zero.
+But odd values for $n>1$ are all zero, so they are easy.

 Examples